DAYS

 en

-The Kunming-Montreal Global Biodiversity Framework: What is it?
+The Kunming-Montreal Global Biodiversity Framework - The Biodiversity plan: What is it?

 The challenge WE ALL FACE

-HOW WILL THE GBF GALVANIZE ACTION TO HALT & REVERSE BIODIVERSITY LOSS?
+HOW WILL THE biodiversity plan (GBF) GALVANIZE ACTION TO HALT & REVERSE BIODIVERSITY LOSS?

 PURPOSE AND MISSION OF THE FRAMEWORK

-The Kunming-Montreal Global Biodiversity Framework aims to catalyze, enable and galvanize urgent and transformative action by Governments, and subnational and local authorities, with the involvement of all of society, to halt and reverse biodiversity loss.
+The Kunming-Montreal Global Biodiversity Framework, recently renamed - The Biodiversity Plan for Life on Earth, aims to catalyze, enable and galvanize urgent and transformative action by Governments, and subnational and local authorities, with the involvement of all of society, to halt and reverse biodiversity loss.

 Its mission towards 2030 is to put nature on a path to recovery for the benefit of people and planet by conserving and sustainably using biodiversity and ensuring the fair and equitable sharing of benefits from the use of genetic resources, while providing the necessary means of implementation.